josephmjoy/robotics/python_robotutils/NOTES.md

 reported by `unittest` (see January 13, 2018A note).

 On thing I don't understand is how the `self` object is propagated in the call to `_worker` below:
+[UPDATE: This is because `self._worker` is a so-called "bound function" - see Python docs]

 ```
 with concurrent.futures.ThreadPoolExecutor(max_workers) as ex: